drcount-root/ReactJS-Concepts/React-With-Redux/README.md

 # installing & setup redux to react project

-1. `$ npm i redux react-redux redux-thunk`
+1. `$ npm i redux react-redux redux-saga`

-2. setting up state folder inside src

-3. create 2 folders inside state folder - 1. action-creators, 2. reducers

-4.
+   `react-redux` package is used to integrate `Redux` with `React` components.

+   `redux-saga` package is used for handling asynchronous operations.